frej/fast-export/README.md

 System Requirements
 -------------------

-This project depends on Python 3.5+, and the Mercurial >= 5.2 package.
+This project depends on Python (>=3.7) and the Mercurial package (>= 5.2).
 If Python is not installed, install it before proceeding.
 The Mercurial package can be installed with `pip install mercurial`.

 On windows the bash that comes with "Git for Windows" is known to work well.